Martina Guelfi

 As its very name suggests, the Palio is held in Siena, Tuscany.
 It is an annual event, the most deeply felt by the local population.
 It is held on the dates of 2nd July and 16th August.

-The Palio consists of a horse race, held in Piazza del Campo.
+This spectacular Palio in Italy consists of a horse race, held in Piazza del Campo, in the historic centre of Siena.
 On this occasion, the various Sienese Contrade, i.e. the areas into which the city is divided, compete for victory.
 Siena is in fact composed of no less than 17 Contrade, namely: Aquila, Bruco, Chiocciola, Civetta, Drago, Giraffa, Istrice, Leocorno, Lupa, Nicchio, Oca, Onda, Pantera, Selva, Tartuca, Torre, Valdimontone.

 Each Contrada has its own coat of arms, distinguished by its colours.
 If, for example, you walk through town and notice a yellow and turquoise coat of arms, it means you are in the Contrada of the Tartuca.
 White and red are instead the colours of the Giraffa, yellow and red with turquoise lists those of the Chiocciola, and so on.